hitchco-mk4/Display-Software/README.md

 npm install
 ```

-Electron needs to build serialport against the version of Node it ships with, but this should happen automatically.
+`electron` needs to build `serialport` against the version of `node.js` that it (electron) ships with, but this should happen automatically.

 ## Configuring